Skip to content

 Curriculum Expand answer

-Participants can present de-identified cases for consideration and discussion by the entire group.
+Participants can present de-identified patient cases for discussion with the entire group.
 All participants are encouraged to contribute actively to case discussions.
-Recommendations are summarized verbally after each case presentation and forwarded in writing to the provider whose case was discussed.

 Specialists Expand answer